handcraftsman/GeneticAlgorithmsWithPython/README.md

 A brief introduction to genetic algorithms

 Chapter 1: Hello World!
 - Guess a password given the number of correct letters in the guess.
 Build a mutation engine.
+[See the sample](http://bit.ly/28TBz3l).

 Chapter 2: One Max Problem
 - Produce an array of bits where all are 1s.
 Expands the engine to work with any type of gene.
+[See the sample](http://bit.ly/28TBz3l).

 Chapter 3: Sorted Numbers
 - Produce a sorted integer array.
 Demonstrates handling multiple fitness goals and constraints between genes.